segunak/SegunAkinyemi.com/docs/_posts/2022-07-29-commands-of-christ.md

 > <cite>[Matthew 6:33](https://www.biblegateway.com/passage/?search=Matthew6:33&version=NKJV){:target="_blank"}</cite>

 > Judge not, that you be not judged.
 For with what judgment you judge, you will be judged; and with the measure you use, it will be measured back to you.
-And why do you look at the speck in your brother’s eye, but do not consider the plank in your own eye?
+And why do you look at the speck in your brother's eye, but do not consider the plank in your own eye?
 >
 > <cite>[Matthew 7:1-3](https://www.biblegateway.com/passage/?search=Matthew7:1-3&version=NKJV){:target="_blank"}</cite>